yan-xinyi/AKE/README.md

 - <b>General-Twitter Dataset</b>

   Developed by (Zhang et al., 2016), employs Hashtags as keyphrases for each tweet.
 The raw data can be visited at:http://qizhang.info/paper/.
 It consists of 78,760 training tweets and 33,755 testing tweets, with an average sentence length of about 13 words.
-    Meaning of each row of the data:
-    - Empty lines indicate a sentence break, and one consecutive paragraph represents a sentence.
+  Empty lines indicate a sentence break, and one consecutive paragraph represents a sentence.

 ## Requirements
 First, our system environment is set up according to the following configuration: